NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

 model.

-When the trait has \>2 states, we can fit more interesting and hypothesis driven models.
+When the trait has \>2 states, we can fit more interesting and hypothesis-driven models.
 Apart from the equal rates (all transition rates are equal) and all rates different (all transition rates are different), we can fit a symmetric (SYM) model where transition rates between adjacent states are set to equal.
-It is important to note that the number of free parameters increase rapidly (= higher model complexity) for SYM and ARD model.
-For SYM and ARD model, number of free parameters equal to K(K-1)/2 and K(K-1), respectively, where K is number of states for a given trait.
+It is important to note that the number of free parameters increases rapidly (= higher model complexity) for SYM and ARD models.
+For SYM and ARD models, the number of free parameters is equal to K(K-1)/2 and K(K-1), respectively, where K is the number of states for a given trait.
 Thus, a trait with three states, SYM and ARD model will have 3 and 6 free parameters, respectively.

 With this background, we’ll go ahead and fit some of these models for the habitat and diapause data data

-## First, extract ‘habitat’ and ‘diapause’ column and assign to the row names
+## First, extract ‘habitat’ and ‘diapause’ column and assign them to the row names

 ``` r
 habitat <- setNames(butterfly_data$habitat, rownames(butterfly_data))